zbenmo/yapy3c/docs/part_IV.md

 ```(output omitted)```

 **yield from** is a short-hand for a loop over the iterator (a list in this case) and yielding each of the elements.
 This is different from returning the list itself.
 With 'yield from' we are returning a generator that can be iterated on only once.
-In a way, the list that was created by the call to 'split' can be **garbage collected** when the generator returned by *paragraphs* is excusted.
+In a way, the list that was created by the call to 'split' can be **garbage collected** when the generator returned by *paragraphs* is exhausted.
 If we returned the list, the caller may still keep a reference to the list somewhere and hence the list may have been kept "alive" in memory.